chengulatj/nominatim-reverse-geocoding/README.md

 The code applies the `get_county()` function to each row of the DataFrame, reverse geocoding the decimal lat/long to obtain the county.
 The `County` column is added to the `latlongs` DataFrame.

-### 9. Add the newly added county column to the original dataframe
+### 9. Add the newly generated county column to the original dataframe
 ```python
 locations['County'] = latlongs['County']
 ```